bitwiseworks/python-os2/Doc/reference/expressions.rst

    object: dictionary
    pair: sequence; item

-Subscription of a sequence (string, tuple or list) or mapping (dictionary) object usually selects an item from the collection:
+The subscription of an instance of a :ref:`container class <sequence-types>` will generally select an element from the container.
+The subscription of a :term:`generic class <generic type>` will generally return a :ref:`GenericAlias <types-genericalias>` object.

 .. productionlist:: python-grammar
    subscription: `primary` "[" `expression_list` "]"

-The primary must evaluate to an object that supports subscription (lists or dictionaries for example).
-User-defined objects can support subscription by defining a :meth:`__getitem__` method.
+When an object is subscripted, the interpreter will evaluate the primary and the expression list.

+The primary must evaluate to an object that supports subscription.
+An object may support subscription through defining one or both of :meth:`~object.__getitem__` and :meth:`~object.__class_getitem__`.
+When the primary is subscripted, the evaluated result of the expression list will be passed to one of these methods.
+For more details on when ``__class_getitem__`` is called instead of ``__getitem__``, see :ref:`classgetitem-versus-getitem`.

+If the expression list contains at least one comma, it will evaluate to a :class:`tuple` containing the items of the expression list.
+Otherwise, the expression list will evaluate to the value of the list's sole member.

-For built-in objects, there are two types of objects that support subscription:
+For built-in objects, there are two types of objects that support subscription via :meth:`~object.__getitem__`:

-If the primary is a mapping, the expression list must evaluate to an object whose value is one of the keys of the mapping, and the subscription selects the value in the mapping that corresponds to that key.
-(The expression list is a tuple except if it has exactly one item.)
+1. Mappings.
+If the primary is a :term:`mapping`, the expression list must evaluate to an object whose value is one of the keys of the mapping, and the subscription selects the value in the mapping that corresponds to that key.
+   An example of a builtin mapping class is the :class:`dict` class.

-If the primary is a sequence, the expression list must evaluate to an integer or a slice (as discussed in the following section).
+2. Sequences.
+If the primary is a :term:`sequence`, the expression list must evaluate to an :class:`int` or a :class:`slice` (as discussed in the following section).
+Examples of builtin sequence classes include the :class:`str`, :class:`list` and :class:`tuple` classes.

-The formal syntax makes no special provision for negative indices in sequences; however, built-in sequences all provide a :meth:`__getitem__` method that interprets negative indices by adding the length of the sequence to the index (so that ``x[-1]`` selects the last item of ``x``).
+The formal syntax makes no special provision for negative indices in :term:`sequences <sequence>`.
+However, built-in sequences all provide a :meth:`~object.__getitem__` method that interprets negative indices by adding the length of the sequence to the index so that, for example, ``x[-1]`` selects the last item of ``x``.
 The resulting value must be a nonnegative integer less than the number of items in the sequence, and the subscription selects the item whose index is that value (counting from zero).
 Since the support for negative indices and slicing